enzosantos3/enzosantos3/README.md

-# 🤓 Enzo Santos
+# 😎 Enzo Santos

-**`"Aprender é expandir horizontes, transformar desafios em oportunidades e crescer a cada descoberta"`**
+**`"Learning is expanding horizons, transforming challenges into opportunities and growing with each discovery."`**

-Me chamo Enzo dos Santos Mendes, tenho 18 anos e sou natural de Guarulhos, SP.
-Atualmente, moro em Maringá, PR, e curso Análise e Desenvolvimento de Sistemas na Unicesumar.
-Desde a infância, sou apaixonado por tecnologia, sempre buscando aprender e explorar novas possibilidades nessa área.
+My name is Enzo dos Santos Mendes, I'm 18 years old and I'm from Guarulhos, SP.
+I currently live in Maringá, PR, and I study Systems Analysis and Development at Unicesumar.
+Since childhood, I've been passionate about technology, always seeking to learn and explore new possibilities in this area.

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages ​​and Technologies

 <img
     align="left"